Andrés Baiz

 Andrés Baiz Ochoa (born 1975), also known as Andi Baiz, is a Colombian film director and screenwriter.
-As a film director, his first feature was Satanás, based on the novel of the same name.
-He is known also for directing the film The Hidden Face and for the TV series Metástasis and Narcos.
+His first feature film, Satanás (2007), was based on the novel of the same name by Mario Mendoza and won the awards for best film and best actor at the Monte Carlo Film Festival.
+He is also known for directing the feature films The Hidden Face (2011) and Roa (2013), and for his television work on Metástasis, Narcos, Narcos: Mexico, The Sandman and Griselda.